-The daughter of working class Korean immigrants, Esther Chang grew up amidst the diversity and racial tension of 1990s Los Angeles.
+The daughter of working class Korean immigrants, Esther Chang grew up amidst the diversity and racial tension of 1990’s Los Angeles.
 As a result of discrimination, economic hardship and violence, Esther’s family moved various times before settling in Beverly Hills, where she attended high school.
-Although she flourished socially, Esther’s grades suffered upon moving from the low-income schools of LA to an affluent and well-funded school system, and it is here where she first became aware of education as a social justice issue.
+Although she flourished socially, Esther’s grades suffered upon moving from the low-income schools of LA county to an affluent and well-funded school system, and it is here where she first became aware of education as a social justice issue.

 Determined to attend university, Esther studied for two years at community college before being accepted to UC Berkeley.
 Majoring in Ethnic Studies, Esther was able to contextualize her life experience through other women, women of color and people of color.
-It was at UC Berkeley where Esther was able to find her voice to speak out on the social justice issues that impacted her worldview and on the experience of others.
+It was at university where Esther was able to find her voice to speak out on the social justice issues that impacted her worldview and on the experience of others.
 In her final year of undergraduate studies, Esther volunteered at Camp Sunburst, a weeklong sleep away camp for children infected or affected with HIV/AIDS.
-A life-changing experience, Esther felt at home with a diverse group of warm-hearted, caring, free individuals of all backgrounds, gender identities, income levels, races, and professions.
+A life-changing experience, Esther felt at home with a community of warm-hearted, caring, free individuals of all backgrounds, gender identities, income levels, races, and professions.
 The relationships Esther cultivated at Sunburst Projects continue to inform her conduct in daily life, especially in relation to marginalized communities.